GoogleChrome/developer.chrome.com/site/en/docs/webstore/program_policies/index.md

 Chrome Web Store.
 Extensions should provide value to users through the creation of unique content or services.

-**Keyword Spam:** We don't allow extensions with misleading, improperly formatted, non-descriptive, irrelevant, excessive, or inappropriate metadata, including but not limited to the extension's description, developer name, title, icon, screenshots, and promotional images.
-Developers must provide a clear and well-written description.
-We also don't allow unattributed or anonymous user testimonials in the product's description.
+**Keyword Spam:** Keyword Spam is the practice of including irrelevant or excessive keywords in an extensions description in an attempt to manipulate its ranking, resulting in a spammy, negative user experience.
+We don't allow extensions with misleading, improperly formatted, non-descriptive, irrelevant, excessive, or inappropriate metadata, including but not limited to the extension's description, developer name, title, icon, screenshots, and promotional images.
+Developers should focus on providing a clear and well-written description that uses keywords appropriately and in context.

+Some examples of Keyword Spam include:

+* Lists of sites/brands/keywords without substantial added value
+* Lists of regional locations
+* Unnatural repetition of the same keyword more than 5 times
+* Unattributed or anonymous user testimonials in the product's description.

 **User Ratings, Reviews, and Installs:** Developers must not attempt to manipulate the placement of any extensions in the Chrome Web Store.
 This includes, but is not limited to, inflating product